 In the case of Malcolm X, it’s all the more surprising that we have one, given his assassination in 1965, when he was just 39 years old.
 Lucky for historians, political activists and you and me, he’d been working on an autobiography for the two years prior to this tragic event, collaborating with journalist Alex Haley to get his story out into the world.

-Considered a ghostwriter by Malcolm, Haley actually shaped the book and Malcolm’s story in big ways, for example by getting him to keep sections about the Nation of Islam, from which X had distanced himself in 1964, and re-writing anti-semitic sections.
+Considered a ghostwriter by Malcolm, Haley actually shaped The Autobiography Of Malcolm X and Malcolm’s story in big ways, for example by getting him to keep sections about the Nation of Islam, from which X had distanced himself in 1964, and re-writing anti-semitic sections.

 I looked at his life and tried to come up with 3 lessons from it, here they are: